Happy-Virus-IkBeom/UROP/README.md

 ### 4.10 Adding a New Platform

 Subclass the `Platform` class (from `platforms/base.py`) in a new file in the `platforms` directory.
 Be sure to make it a dataclass.
 Add any additional fields and, optionally, help strings for these fields (named `_f` for a field `f`).
 Implement all the required abstract properties (`root`, `dataset_root`, and `imagenet_root` if ImageNet is available).
 Finally, override `run_job()` if different behavior is needed for the platform; be sure to ensure that the modified `run_job()` method still installs the platform instance before calling the job function `f`.

-## <a name=acknowledgements></a>5 Acknowledgements

-Thank you to Ari Morcos and David Schwab for supporting the development of this framework and the research that we conducted with it.
-Thank you to FAIR for allowing me to open-source this framework.
-Thank you to David Bieber for teaching me how to do software engineering around deep learning and for the many ideas I borrowed from [Python Fire](https://github.com/google/python-fire).